The Official Web Site of the State of South Carolina

 Ticket to Work

-The Social Security Administration’s Ticket to Work program is a free and voluntary service that is available to help people with disabilities connect with employment services that will help them gain financial independence.
+The Social Security Administration’s Ticket to Work program is a free and voluntary service that is available to help people with disabilities connect with employment services that may help them gain financial independence.

 You might be eligible for the Ticket to Work program if:

-• You are age 18 through 64 and receive Social Security Disability Insurance (SSDI) and/or
+• You are age 18 through 64 and receive Social Security Disability Insurance (SSDI).

 • You receive Supplemental Security Income (SSI) because of a disability.